 There are plenty of information boards and benches to sit on and some great viewing points.
 From all vantage points you will see birds on the water.
 They are well fed here by visitors but it's best to take proper food and not just old bread.
-There is a grass opening at one point with a view of the Pond, called Sandy Bay and with many seats where you could stop for a picnic or just rest.
+There is a grass opening at one point with a view of the Pond and with many seats where you could stop for a picnic or just rest.

 Further around you will see a sign about 'Sandy Hill Copse'.
-This area has old oak trees and hazel coppicing, a method of making fencing and other practical uses in days past.
+This area has hazel coppicing, a method of making fencing and other practical uses in days past.
 There are some old coppiced trees and some newer versions to look at.
 Conservationists know the value of these habitats for all kinds of nature, an information board tells you about it.

-Stay on this main track, follow the yellow markers, there are short cuts to the car park but at worst, you will end up at the first information board and can return on the main track.
+Stay on this main track, there are short cuts to the car park but you will end up at the first information board and main track if you carry on.